tig/mcec/documentation.md

 **MCE Controller** can act as either a TCP/IP client or server (it can actually operate as both simultaneously, which can be useful for testing, but not much else).
 By default MCE Controller is configured to act as a TCP/IP server listening on port 5150.
 You can change this behavior using the Settings dialog described below.

-The Server tab in the Settings dialog controls **MCE Controller’s** TCP/IP server functionality.
-When acting as a server, **MCE Controller** will open the specified port and wait for a client to connect.
-When a client does connect **MCE Controller** will wait for incoming commands until the client closes the connection.
+The *Server* Settings tab controls **MCEC’s** TCP/IP server functionality.
+When acting as a server, **MCEC** will open the specified port and wait for a client to connect.
+When a client does connect **MCEC** will wait for incoming commands until the client closes the connection.

-In server mode, **MCE Controller** supports any number of multiple-simultaneous connections.
+**MCEC** supports any number of multiple-simultaneous connections to the Server.

 [![Server](settings_server.png "Server")]

 * `Enable Server` - This checkbox enables or disables the TCP/IP server functionality.
 If enabled, the followings settings apply:
-* `Port`- This is the port that **MCE Controller** will listen on.
+* `Port`- This is the port that **MCEC** will listen on.
-* `Enable Wakeup` - If enabled, **MCE Controller** will attempt to connect to the specified host/port, send the “Wakeup command” and disconnect when it first starts.
+* `Enable Wakeup` - If enabled, **MCEC** will attempt to connect to the specified host/port, send the “Wakeup command” and disconnect when it first starts.
 When it shuts down it will send the “Closing command”.
-This functionality is useful when the remote client needs to be notified that **MCE Controller** is ready (for example after the control system has rebooted).
+This functionality is useful when the remote client needs to be notified that **MCEC** is ready (for example after the control system has rebooted).

 The status of the Server is displayed on the main window status bar.
 Double-clicking on the status will cause the Server to toggle between connected / not connected.
 Green means one or more clients are connected, red means the Server is running but no clients are connected, and gray means the Server is not active.

 ### The Serial Server Tab

-The Serial Server tab in the Settings dialog controls **MCE Controller’s** serial port (RS-232) functionality.
-When the Serial Server is enabled, **MCE Controller** will open the specified COM port (e.g. COM1) and wait commands to be sent.
+The *Serial Server* Settings controls **MCE Controller’s** serial port (RS-232) functionality.
+When the Serial Server is enabled, **MCEC** will open the specified COM port (e.g. COM1) and wait commands to be sent.

 [![Serial](settings_serialserver.png "Serial")]

 * `Enable Serial Server` - This checkbox enables or disables the Serial Server functionality.
 It is disabled by default.
 If enabled, the followings settings apply:
-* `Port` - This is the serial port that **MCE Controller** will listen on (e.g. COM1).
+* `Port` - This is the serial port that **MCEC** will listen on (e.g. COM1).
 * `Baud Rate` - Sets the speed of the serial port.
 * `Data Bits`, `Parity`, `Stop Bits`, and `Handshake`: Set the serial port configuration.